Author-in-the-Loop Response Generation and Evaluation: Integrating Author Expertise and Intent in Responses to Peer Review: Introduction

-However, realizing this framework presents two key challenges: (i) \textbf{Data scarcity.} Author-in-the-loop ARG requires author expertise and intent (hereafter \emph{author signals}) aligned with specific reviewer concerns.
-In conference settings, responses precede revision but often describe planned changes later appearing in revised papers, enabling post-hoc edit extraction to approximate author signals at response time.
-Journal responses instead document already-implemented revisions.
-Modeling either setting requires \emph{complete paper records}—reviews, original submissions, revised papers, and authentic responses—available in only a few datasets \cite{nlpeer,peerj}.
-More critically, existing resources lack fine-grained annotations needed to model author signals at the granularity of individual reviewer concerns, such as detailed edit analyses, review-response segment alignments, and mappings to concrete paper edits. (ii) \textbf{Response evaluation}.
-Prior ARG work relies primarily on surface similarity to human responses \cite{jiu,reviewmt}, with only \citet{re2} using LLM-based evaluation on coarse quality criteria.
-Moreover, controllable ARG remains underexplored, and even in controllable generation broadly, rigorous evaluation of controllability and its trade-offs with generation quality remains an open challenge \cite{ctg-survey,ctg-llm-survey}.
+Author-in-the-loop ARG study is further hindered by \textbf{data scarcity}.
+Collecting author signals during live rebuttals is rarely feasible due to practical and ethical constraints.
+One alternative is approximating author signals using paper revisions: in conference settings, responses describe planned changes that later appear in revised papers, enabling post-hoc edit extraction to proxy author signals at response time; in journal settings, responses argue based on already-implemented revisions.
+This requires \emph{complete paper records} encompassing original and revised manuscripts, peer reviews, and authentic author responses, which are available in only a few existing datasets \cite{nlpeer,peerj}.
+More critically, existing resources lack the fine-grained annotations needed to model author signals at the granularity of individual reviewer concerns, such as edit analyses, review–response segment alignments, and mappings to concrete paper edits.